InterestingError0/Password-Manager/README.md

 # Password-Manager
-A password manager I made usig C++
+A password manager I made using C++